 Source: *U.S. Bureau of Labor Statistics

 Environmental meteorologists research situations such as the lack of water or air pollution.
 They issue reports on environmental effects and look at ways to reduce polluting circumstances.
-Another type of atmospheric scientist, a physical meteorologist, researches the physical and chemical characteristics of the atmosphere to learn how storms generate and how pollution is transported by the weather.
-They also study how clouds appear.

 According to the U.S. Bureau of Labor Statistics (BLS,), the number of jobs for atmospheric scientists is expected to increase about 9% between 2014 and 2024.
 Most new jobs will be with private companies because of an increasing number of industries that rely on customized weather information for their business operations or needs.
 The BLS also noted that job competition in this field is expected to be strong.
 Graduate degrees and professional certifications may provide applicants with a hiring advantage.

 Atmospheric scientists typically have earned a bachelor's degree in atmospheric science, meteorology.
 Related field include degrees in physics, chemistry, environmental studies, or geology.
 Meteorologists often take additional coursework outside the atmospheric specialty especially advanced math courses.
 Scientists wishing to conduct research will minimally need to complete a master's degree, but most often will need a Ph.D. in atmospheric science - especially if they are interested in research positions at academic institutions.